 Eulacestomatidae – Ploughbill

-Wattled Ploughbill Eulacestoma nigropectus ©Ashley Banwell Website
+Wattled Ploughbill Eulacestoma nigropectus ©Dubi Shapiro Website

-The Wattled Ploughbill Eulacestoma nigropectus is a small, approximately 14cm long, olive-brown passerine with a strong, thick, wedge-shaped black bill, the upper mandible of which is hooked, used to plough into dead tree branches.
+It is small, approximately fourteen centimetres long and weighs around nineteen to twenty-two grammes.
+They are olive-brown in colour with a strong, thick, wedge-shaped black bill, the upper mandible of which is hooked, is used to plough into dead tree branches.
 It is sexually dimorphic; the male having black underparts, black wings and a large circular pink wattle on the cheek, whereas the female has olive green plumage and is pale olive below.
-It is also known as the Wattled Shrike-tit or Ploughshare Tit.
 Only the adult male has wattles.
+Their song is a long, high, ringing whistle.

 Wattled Ploughbill Eulacestoma nigropectus